ONSdigital/dp-download-service/README.md

 ## API Client

-There is an [API Client](https://github.com/ONSdigital/dp-api-clients-go/tree/main/download) for the File API this is part of [dp-api-clients-go](https://github.com/ONSdigital/dp-api-clients-go) package.
+There is an [API Client](https://github.com/ONSdigital/dp-api-clients-go/tree/main/download) for the Download API this is part of [dp-api-clients-go](https://github.com/ONSdigital/dp-api-clients-go) package.

 ## Contributing